Symmetric Yang--Mills theory in FLRW universes: Symmetric Yang--Mills fields in foliated spacetimes

-The reduced equations of motion in every case are that of an one-dimensional Newtonian particle subject to either a double well or inverted double well potential.
-Alternatively, we can work with the mechanical system for $\phi$ via conservation of mechanical energy, with
+The reduced equations of motion are that of an one-dimensional Newtonian particle subject to either a double-well or inverted double-well potential.
+Alternatively, we can solve the Newtonian dynamics of $\phi$ from the conservation of energy, with

-Increasing the dimension $n$ of the coset, the potential scales with an overall factor $\mathcal{D}_{n}=2(n-1)$.
-The equations can then be solved analytically both for the double well and for the inverted double well.
-Using time translation invariance to fix $\dot{\phi}(u=0)=0$, the solutions can be parametrized by the overall energy $E$ and the initial value $\phi_{\ast}:=\phi(u=0)$.\\
+The potential scales with the dimension $n$ of the coset, as $\mathcal{D}_{n}=2(n-1)$.
+We now solve the dynamics analytically for both the double well and the inverted double well cases.